Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="FileReader-readAsArrayBuffer"></a>FileReader.prototype.readAsArrayBuffer() is present

-Older browsers has no `readAsArrayBuffer` method implementation: the `readAsBinaryString` will be used to emulate its functionality.
+Older browsers that have no `readAsArrayBuffer` method implementation: the `readAsBinaryString` will be used to emulate its functionality.

 <table>
   <thead>